- Offered as:

 Professionals in the Academic Success and Career Center can help you achieve your academic goals by showing you how they relate to the process of choosing a career.
 The counselors illuminate connections between your education and work and help you explore career choices through real-world learning—including internships.
 Plus, they can assist you in applying to graduate school and finding meaningful work opportunities once you graduate.

 Your advisor can suggest the best courses for you to take to further explore your top choices.

 Internships in most fields

 Internships connect your educational experiences with real-world career possibilities—so you can decide if you’re on the right path.
-Contact the Center for Advising and Career Development for help finding internships.
+Contact the Academic Success and Career Center for help finding internships.
 After you've chosen a major, the internship coordinator in your program can help you find the right opportunity.